Eating for Strong Bones

 Eating for Strong Bones - the Story

-Nutritionist/RDN Cynthia Moore realized the nutrition therapy for strong bones was not widely taught and that she herself was in the at-risk group.
+The Start: Nutritionist/RDN Cynthia Moore realized the nutrition therapy for strong bones was not widely taught and that she herself was in the at-risk group.
 She visualized a training for bone health similar to what's available to people with diabetes.
 (With diabetes or pre-diabetes, there are self-care classes on eating, moving, and other aspects of preventive self-management).

-Alexandra Cook RDN shared this concern and led co-development of a workshop at the University of Virginia that included what to eat and what to avoid, with other aspects of lifestyle benefit to bones.
+The Catalyst: Alexandra Cook RDN shared this concern and led co-development of a workshop at the University of Virginia that included what to eat and what to avoid, with other aspects of lifestyle benefit to bones.

 This course is closed for enrollment.